yaravfx/RenameSequence/README.md

 # RenameSequence
 My own sequence renaming tool in Nuke

-How To Install
+How To Install:

 Put the two files and the icon file into your user .nuke folder

-How To Use
+How To Use:

 You will see a Rename tool icon on the menubar, go into it, click on the Rename Sequence while selecting a node to see the hot boxes appear.

 The source file name displays in the source area into three setions: file name, delimiter and padding.